About the software

-Venice is now incorporated in Signac, a single-cell analytics package developed by BioTuring.
+Venice is also incorporated in Signac, a single-cell analytics package developed by BioTuring.
 The package is available at https://www.github.com/bioturing/signac

 Gene set enrichment analysis

-- The Data panel: The gene list used for GSEA is the sorted list of marker genes.
-The genes were sorted in the Marker tab by based the score previously being discussed.
+- The Analysis dashboard: The gene list used for GSEA is the sorted list of marker genes.
+The genes were sorted in the Marker genes tab based the p-value score previously being discussed

-This addon can perform a quick cell-type prediction for a group of cells.
-When user does a selection by clicking a cluster/annotation or using the Select cell mode, the addon picks genes that express in at least 35% of the group.
+This feature shows you the suggested cell-type for a group of cells.
+When a user does a selection by clicking a cluster/annotation or using the Select cell tool, the software picks genes that express in at least 35% of the group.
 This process does not select from the whole transcriptome, but instead on a list of cell-type markers in our curated knowledge base.
-Then, it uses that group’s profile to estimate the correlation with the cell-type’s profile.
+Then, it takes that gene profile to estimate the correlation with the cell-types profile.
 A cut-off of 0.5 is applied to remove non-potential candidates.
 The remaining cell types will undergo and tree search to find the common parents.
 Parents which have less weight (e.g. distinct from the rest) are removed.
 This process is repeated until only one cell type left.
 The whole analysis usually takes 1-3 seconds to finish, hence, it triggered automatically.

 Differential expression analysis

 BBrowser supports finding the differential expressed genes between two groups of cells, with each group must have at least 3 cells.
 It finds differentially expressed genes using Venice, the same method for finding marker genes.
 Users can switch to edgeR, a more common method but takes at least 5 times longer.